Surfaces with flat normal connection in 4-dimensional space forms: Time-like surfaces with flat normal connection in neutral 4-dimensional space forms

-for $\varepsilon \in \{ 1, -1\}$.} \end{itemize} We say that the second fundamental form of $F$ satisfies the \textit{linearly dependent condition\/} if the second fundamental form of $F$ satisfies the space-like, time-like or light-like dependent condition.
-If $F$ has a light-like parallel normal vector field, then the second fundamental form of $F$ satisfies the light-likely dependent condition.
-If the second fundamental form of $F$ satisfies the light-likely dependent condition, then by \eqref{gausstn}, we have $K\equiv L_0$.
+for $\varepsilon \in \{ 1, -1\}$.} \end{itemize} We say that the second fundamental form $\sigma$ of $F$ satisfies the \textit{linearly dependent condition\/} if $\sigma$ satisfies the space-like, time-like or light-like linearly dependent condition.
+If $F$ has a light-like parallel normal vector field, then $\sigma$ satisfies the light-like linearly dependent condition.
+If $\sigma$ satisfies the light-like linearly dependent condition, then by \eqref{gausstn}, we have $K\equiv L_0$.

 Referring to the proof of Theorem~\ref{thm:pnvf}, we can prove